UMD-Wave-Chaos/RCM_Measurements/README.md

 Analysis Process
 ==========================================================================================
-## Step 1: Compute Srad
-This step computes the free space radiation S parameters through time gating.
+1. Compute Srad (the free space radiation S parameters) through time gating.

-## Step 2: Compute Time Domain S Parameters
-This step computes the S Parameters in time domain through an inverse Fourier transform.
+2. Compute time domain S Parameters through an inverse Fourier transform.

-## Step 3: Compute Power Decay Profile and Estimate Tau
-Tau is the 1/e fold energy decay time and allows us to estimate alpha for the cavity.
+3. Compute power decay profile and estimate Tau (the 1/e fold energy decay time).

-## Step 4: Compute Alpha
+4. Compute Alpha and Q from Tau.
-This step uses the value of Tau to estimate alpha and Q for the cavity and is applied for each of the 4 cases in Step 3.

-## Step 5: Transform measured S parameters to impedance (Z)
+5. Transform measured S parameters to impedance (Z) through bilinear equations.
-This step transforms the measurements to impedance space using the bilinear equations

-## Step 6: Normalize impedance
-This step normalizes the impedance matrix for comparison with the RCM
+6. Normalize impedance matrix for comparison with the RCM

-## Step 7: Generate Measured Distributions
-This step generates histograms of the measured data to determine the PMF.
+7. Generate measured distributions and histograms.

-## Step 8: Generate RCM Distributions
+8. Generate RCM Distributions and histograms.
-This step generates expected histograms according to the RCM.

-## Step 9: Save Data to HDF5 File
-All intermediate analytical values are saved in an HDF5 file named "analysisResults.h5" and all generated plots are saved in a folder with the same name as the provided input file.
+9. Save intermediate analytical values to an HDF5 and save all plots as .png files.

 References
 ==========================================================================================